wazuh/wazuh-documentation/source/getting-started/components/wazuh-server.rst

 - **Wazuh cluster daemon:** This service is used to scale Wazuh servers horizontally, deploying them as a cluster.
 This kind of configuration, in combination with a network load balancer, provides high availability and load balancing.
 The Wazuh cluster daemon is what Wazuh servers use to communicate with each other and to keep synchronized.

-- **Wazuh forwarder:** It is used to send events and alerts to the Wazuh indexer.
+- **Filebeat:** It is used to send events and alerts to Elasticsearch.
 It reads the output of the Wazuh analysis engine and ships events in real time.
-It also provides load balancing when connected to a multi-node Wazuh indexer cluster.
+It also provides load balancing when connected to a multi-node Elasticsearch cluster.